 If you're not staying at a bed and breakfast, start your Saturday morning at Kudzu Bakery with a delicious muffin or cheese Danish.
 My favorite things at Kudzu are the cheese biscuits, which are perfect.

 Spend the morning taking in some of the museums in this city so rich in history.
 At the Georgetown County Museum, you can learn about important industries of the past, such as ship building and the lumber business; famous residents, including Thomas Lynch Jr., a signer of the Declaration of Independence; the Native American tribes who lived in the area; and the plantations where rice, indigo and cotton were grown.

 The Kaminski House Museum, in a 1769 home, displays American and English antiques from the 18th and 19th centuries.

 The Rice Museum is easy to find; just look for the large Town Clock.
 This museum explores the impact of the rice industry on Georgetown County.
 At one time, the county produced almost half of the entire U.S. rice crop, and it brought great wealth to the area.
-Next door, the South Carolina Maritime Museum is temporarily closed because of smoke damage from the fire.
-When it reopens, you’ll want to visit to see the Browns Ferry Vessel, a freighter built in the early 1700s that sunk in about 1730.
+Next door, the South Carolina Maritime Museum, featuring the Browns Ferry Vessel, a freighter built in the early 1700s that sunk in about 1730.
 It was reconstructed by the University of South Carolina and has been on display in the museum since 1992.